FAIR VALUE MEASUREMENTS

 When applying fair value principles in the valuation of assets and liabilities, the Company is required to maximize the use of quoted market prices and minimize the use of unobservable inputs.
 The Company has not changed its valuation techniques used in measuring the fair value of any financial assets or liabilities during the fiscal years presented.
 The fair value estimates take into consideration the credit risk of both the Company and its counterparties.

 When active market quotes are not available for financial assets and liabilities, the Company uses industry standard valuation models.
 Where applicable, these models project future cash flows and discount the future amounts to a present value using market-based observable inputs including credit risk, interest rate curves, foreign currency rates and forward and spot prices for currencies.
 In circumstances where market-based observable inputs are not available, management judgment is used to develop assumptions to estimate fair value.
-Generally, the fair value of our Level 3 instruments are estimated as the net present value of expected future cash flows based on internal and external inputs, including an estimate of the probability of the various scenarios that could occur under each outcome of the Shareholder Approval vote.
+Generally, the fair value of our Level 3 instruments are estimated as the net present value of expected future cash flows based on internal and external inputs.

 Fair Value Measurements